JakeSteam/blog-personal/_drafts/book-collection-in-2022.md

 ### New vs Used

 This is probably the factor that distinguishes my collection from most!
 Almost all of my books are second hand, and from charity shops.
-I'll eventually write a proper post about how I collect books, but needless to say paying £1-2 per books has made this far more affordable!
+I'll eventually write a proper post about how I collect books, but needless to say paying £1-2 per books has made this far more affordable.

 For hardcover or paperback books, around 80-90% of books are preowned.
 The new ones are generally gifts from others, for example 13 of my 18 new paperback fiction books are gifted Isaac Asimov [Foundation](https://smile.amazon.co.uk/isaac-asimov-foundation-books-collection/dp/9123654082) & [Robots](https://smile.amazon.co.uk/Isaac-Asimov-Collection-Robots-Empire/dp/9124369896) series.
 This also explains why comic / novelty books are almost entirely new, as these are usually gifts from friends or family.